 - A polite handshake with brief eye contact is standard in professional settings.

-- People exchange business cards with both hands as a sign of respect.
+- Business cards are exchanged using both hands as a sign of respect.

 - Take time to read the card before putting it away; never immediately pocket it.